Biological Engineering (Course 20)

 Can be repeated for credit.

-Individual research project with biomedical or clinical focus, arranged with appropriate faculty member or approved supervisor.
+Individual research project with biomedical or clinical focus, arranged with appropriate faculty member or approved advisor.
 Forms and instructions for the proposal and final report are available in the BE Undergraduate Office.

 20.C01[J] Machine Learning for Molecular Engineering